-Maternal morbidity and mortality have been identified as primary indicators of women's health and quality of health care globally.
-The Healthy People 2020 target goal for U.S. maternal mortality is 11.4 maternal deaths (per 100,000 live births) with a current U.S. rate of 17.4 maternal deaths (per 100,000 live births).1 The United States is the only industrialized nation with a maternal mortality rate that has remained high, with more than 700 women dying annually from pregnancy-related causes.
-These rates vary by region, state, and across racial and ethnic lines where significant disparities highlight exacerbating differences among non-Hispanic black women (42.8) and American Indian/Alaska Native (32.5) women.2 The leading causes of overall mortality are attributed to increased rates of cardiovascular disease, hemorrhage, and infection.^{3,4} Women with poor maternal outcomes are at increased risk for recurrence in their next pregnancy and are at increased risk of chronic illness in later life.
+Maternal morbidity and mortality have been identified as primary indicators of women's health and quality of healthcare globally.
+The Healthy People 2020 target goal for the U.S. maternal mortality rate is 11.4 maternal deaths (per 100,000 live births), but as of 2018, the U.S. rate is 17.4 maternal deaths (per 100,000 live births).
+This rate is much higher than other high-income countries, with more than 700 women dying annually from pregnancy-related causes.
+These rates vary by region, state, and across racial and ethnic lines where significant disparities highlight exacerbating differences in rates among non-Hispanic black women (37.1 deaths per 100,000 live births), non-Hispanic white women (14.7 deaths per 100,000 live births), and Hispanic women (11.8 deaths per 100,000 live births).2 The leading causes of overall maternal mortality can be attributed to increased rates of cardiovascular disease, hemorrhage, and infection.^{3,4} Women with poor maternal outcomes are at increased risk for recurrence in their next pregnancy and are at increased risk of chronic illness in later life.
 For example, women with preeclampsia have an increased risk of cardiovascular disease, and women with gestational diabetes have a sevenfold increased risk of developing type 2 diabetes later in life, as well as an elevated risk of hypertension.5 The postpartum period presents an opportunity to intervene to improve this trajectory; however, many women still face barriers such as cost, transportation, lack of provider availability, loss of insurance, childcare, psychological distress, challenges communicating with a provider, and health literacy.

-In 2003, the tools used to measure maternal mortality began to improve with the revision of the U.S. death certificate to include what has been referred to as the pregnancy checkbox.
-Previously, deaths were not identified as being associated with pregnancy, and mortality rates were therefore underestimated considerably.
+In 2003, the measurement of maternal mortality began to improve with the revision of the U.S. death certificate to include what has been referred to as the pregnancy checkbox.
+Previously, some deaths were not identified as being associated with pregnancy, and mortality rates were therefore considerably underestimated.
 However, not all states adopted this change at the same time, so implementation was not uniform across the country.
-This new ability to report maternal mortality led to an increase in reporting, but it has been difficult for researchers to disentangle implementation issues from true change.
-However, attributing some of this rise to a decrease in quality of maternal care appears warranted.6 Between 2000-2014, researchers attributed 20.1% of the observed increase to a real increase in maternal mortality, and 79.9% of the increase to an improvement in measurement tools.7 Recent studies indicate that severe maternal morbidity (SMM) affects more than 60,000 women annually in the U.S. with rising trends over the last two decades.^{3,8,9} Severe maternal morbidity poses a tremendous risk to the health and well-being of women, and although not all of the causes of the rising rates of morbidity and mortality are clear, it is evident that racial disparities are pervasive.
+It has been difficult for researchers to disentangle implementation issues from true change.
+However, attributing some of this rise to a decrease in quality of maternal care appears warranted.
+Between 2000-2014, researchers attributed 20.1 percent of the observed increase to a real increase in maternal mortality, and 79.9 percent of the increase to an improvement in measurement tools.
+Recent studies indicate that severe maternal morbidity (SMM) affects more than 60,000 women annually in the U.S. with rising trends over the last two decades.
+Revere maternal morbidity poses a tremendous risk to the health and well-being of women, and although not all of the causes of the rising rates of morbidity and mortality are clear, it is evident that racial disparities are pervasive.
 Understanding the causes of maternal morbidity and mortality are vital to improving maternal health outcomes for all populations.